willdady/foreman/README.md

 # foreman

-TODO
+Foreman is a self-hostable Rust-based agent which retrieves jobs from a control server and executes them inside a containerised environment.

 ## Features

-- **Language agnostic**: Jobs are processed in containerised environments.
+- **💬 Language agnostic**: Jobs are processed in containerised environments.
-- **Secure by default**: Self-hostable behind a NAT gateway, without the need to be exposed to the internet directly.
+- **🔐 Secure by default**: Self-hostable behind a NAT gateway, without the need to be exposed publically over the internet.
-- **Fast, efficient and lightweight**: Foreman is a single, Rust-based binary
+- **🚀 Fast, efficient and lightweight**: Compiles to a single binary executable

 ## Installation